Planning & Development

 To obtain information on the upcoming changes effective December 1, 2017 for Residential Builders Licensing Program, please see this link.

 A Certificate of Compliance stamp on a Real Property Report is a confirmation that the location of the building(s) on the property complies with the requirements of the Land Use Bylaw.
 This is a service provided by the Town of St. Paul in response to a request (typically a requirement of a real estate transaction), and is not a requirement of the Town of St. Paul.
 A Real Property Report (RPR) is a legal document that clearly illustrates the location of significant visible improvements relative to property boundaries.
-Written requests together with the fee of $80.00 and 2 original RPR's can be submitted to Planning & Development for review and consideration.
+Written requests together with the fee of $125.00 and 2 original RPR's can be submitted to Planning & Development for review and consideration.
 Please note that one original RPR will be retained by the Town for our records.
 Please allow up to 10 business days for issuance of a Compliance Certificate.
+See this link for a copy of the policy and request form.

 Rezoning or Redistricting